Estimated Read Time: 9 Minutes

 ● The trustworthiness of the creator of the MC, the MC itself, and the website.

 Keep in mind that there are high E-A-T pages and websites of all types, even gossip websites, fashion websites, humor websites, forum and Q&A pages, etc. In fact, some types of information are found almost exclusively on forums and discussions, where a community of experts can provide valuable perspectives on specific topics.”

 Google is providing guidance to its raters when there are two or more pages that serve the same intent.
 It asks Quality Raters to assess the expertise, authority, and trustworthiness of the main content, it’s author, and the website on which it is published.

 So expertise, authoritativeness, and trust are very important ranking considerations.
-It’s not enough for your content to serve a useful purpose.
-It must also demonstrate evidence of having come from an authoritative (respected, useful, consistent high-quality) source, state verifiable and accurate facts and sources, and it (and you) must exhibit trustworthiness with published privacy guidelines, terms of service, and a reputation for protect visitors and customers from harm and delivering on your promises.
+It’s not enough for your content to just serve a useful purpose.
+It must also demonstrate evidence of having come from an authoritative (respected, useful, consistent high-quality) source, it must state verifiable and accurate facts, and exhibit trustworthiness with published privacy guidelines, terms of service, and an online reputation for protecting visitors and customers from harm.